-DARO is a coating designed to enhance the user experience of anti-reflective coated displays by eliminating the disturbing visual impression of finger prints.
+DARO is a new coating family designed to enhance the user experience of anti-reflective coated displays by eliminating the disturbing visual impression of finger prints.
 DARO stands for Durable Anti Reflective Oleophobic coating and yields an organic coating on top of CONTURAN® with unique, long lasting anti finger print (AFP) behavior.

 Unique advantages created by the DARO coating:

-Reduced visibility of finger prints: The oleophobic nature of the coating repels the fatty substances of a finger print and hence leaves less material on the surface: This yields a dramatic reduction of the visibility of the finger prints as shown in the comparison in Figure 33.
+Reduced visibility of finger prints: The oleophobic nature of the coating repels the fatty substances of a finger print and hence leaves less material on the surface: This yields a dramatic reduction of the visibility of the finger prints as shown in the comparison in Figure 34.

-Fig. 33.
+Fig. 34.
 Visual appearance of a finger print on CONTURAN® (right) and on CONTURAN® DARO (left)

-Easy to clean properties: The hydrophobic behavior of DARO, which can be seen in the Figure 33 as a round water droplet, leads to an easy-to-clean effect.
+Easy to clean properties: The hydrophobic behavior of DARO, which can be seen in the Figure 34 as a round water droplet, leads to an easy-to-clean effect.
 Dry wiping of the surface is normally sufficient to remove dirt and traces of finger prints.

-Using a dry cheesecloth rub test according to MIL-C-675C (3/8 inch pad of dry laundered cheesecloth, load 1.5 lbs., cheesecloth exchanged after 10,000 cycles each), the coating proves to be durable in excess of 450,000 rubs and still maintains its high contact angle, as shown in Fig. 34, well surpassing the result of a standard AFP coating on the market today.
-In addition, a neutral salt water spray test reflects the typical chemical challenge imposed by the so-dium content of finger prints.
-DARO has proven to be extremely long lasting and can withstand more than 90 days in a salt water spray test according to ASTM B117-73 and EN ISO 9227-NSS (Temperature $35^{\circ}$ C +/- $2^{\circ}$ C, salt concentration $5^{\circ}$ +/- $1^{\circ}$ ).
-Fig. 35 shows the result of the contact angle, which still is above 90° after 90 days of test duration.
+Using a dry cheesecloth rub test according to MIL-C-675C (3/8 inch pad of dry laundered cheesecloth, load 1.5 lbs., cheesecloth exchanged after 10,000 cycles each), the coating proves to be durable in excess of 450,000 rubs and still maintains its high contact angle, as shown in Fig. 35, well surpassing the result of a standard AFP coating on the market today.
+In addition, a neutral salt water spray test reflects the typical chemical challenge imposed by the sodium content of finger prints.
+DARO has proven to be extremely long lasting and can withstand more than 90 days in a salt water spray test according to ASTM B117-73 and EN ISO 9227-NSS (Temperature 35 °C +/-2 °C, salt concentration 5 % +/-1 %).
+Fig. 36 shows the result of the contact angle, which still is above $90 \degree$ after 90 days of test duration.